Examples

 • Step 2: Configuration of the transaction.

-The Query script for requesting the required columns from the data base:
+The Query script for requesting the required columns from the database:

 $.output = "SELECT id, temperature, humidity, status, errorCode, ts FROM test_compact";